 Is this recipe freezer-friendly?

 Yes, it freezes well for up to two months.
-Reheat gently with added liquid.
+Reheat it gently and add a little liquid if it seems tight.

 Can I make this dairy-free?